 Here are our top recommendations of hostels and hotels in Berlin.
 All are centrally located, highly rated and have excellent facilities.

 - Best Hostel: EastSeven Hostel

 - Best Mid-Range Hotel: Scandic Berlin Potsdamer Platz

 - Best Luxury Hotel: Hotel Adlon Kempinski

 Don’t forget to also take a look at Airbnb.
-They have many accommodation options available in Berlin, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+They have many nice accommodation options available in Berlin, and many of them are cheaper than your average hotel.
+For recommendations check out our list of the best Airbnbs in Berlin.

 Tours You Might Enjoy

 Below are some popular tours in Berlin that you might enjoy doing.
-For a more comprehensive list of the best tours in Berlin, make sure to check out this article.
+For a more comprehensive list of the best tours in Berlin click here.